-We consider a routing graph.
-Let I and O denote a set of n input nodes and n output nodes respectively.
-We say that A is an assignment from I to O if A is a bijection from nodes in I to nodes O. A routing graph G is a directed graph, and we say that G implements the assignment Aif there exist n vertex-disjoint paths from I to O.

-Pippenger and Valiant proved the following useful theorem [57].
+Let G = (V, E) be a directed acyclic graph.
+Suppose that G has n inputs and n outputs every an input node is one that has in-degree 0 and an output node is one with out-degree 0.
+We say that A is an assignment from I to O iff A is a bijection from nodes in I to nodes in O. Henceforth, we also say that G is a routing graph from I to O. Pippenger and Valiant proved the following useful theorem [57].